 Comply with requirements for piping specified in Division 23 Section "Hydronic Piping."
 Drawings indicate general arrangement of piping, fittings, and specialties.

-Comply with requirements for ductwork specified in Division 23 Section "Metal Ducts."
+Comply with requirements for ductwork specified in Division 23 Section [_____].

 Install piping adjacent to machine to allow service and maintenance.